Jan Quarless: Playing career

-Quarless was a four-year lettermen for Northern Michigan University in Marquette, Michigan from 1969 to 1972 seasons and was team captain his senior year.
+Quarless was a four-year lettermen for Northern Michigan University in Marquette, Michigan from 1969 to 1972 seasons, playing three different positions.
+As selected by his teammates, named team captain his senior year.

 Coaching career

 Eastern Michigan

 Quarless became interim head football coach at Eastern Michigan University when Jim Harkema resigned after the first four games of the 1992 season.
 Quarless's team produced a record of 1–6.
 The lone victory was a 7–6 home game against Ohio.

 Southern Illinois

 Quarless was the 19th head football coach at the Southern Illinois University Carbondale, serving for four seasons, from 1997 to 2000, and compiling a record of 14–30.

 Assistant coaching

 Quarless had several tenures as an assistant coach for at several colleges, including Eastern Michigan, Bowling Green State University, the University of Kansas, and Wake Forest University.

 Head coaching record

+Education

+Jan Quarless received his PhD from Southern Illinois University, his M.S.E. in Social Work Administration from the University of Michigan, and his B.S. from Northern Michigan University.